MicrosoftDocs/well-architected/well-architected/security/incident-response.md

 ---
-title: Recommendations for security incidence response
+title: Recommendations for security incident response
-description: Learn how to reduce the time it takes to identify, manage, and mitigate security incidents that threaten the confidentiality and integrity of software systems.
+description: Learn how to reduce the time that's required to identify, manage, and mitigate security incidents that threaten the confidentiality and integrity of software systems.
 author: PageWriter-MSFT
 ms.author: prwilk
 ms.date: 11/15/2023
 ms.topic: conceptual
 ---

-# Recommendations for security incidence response
+# Recommendations for security incident response

 **Applies to Azure Well-Architected Framework Security checklist recommendation:**